Linkit ilman kuvaa korona sivulle

 This page contains the current information on the coronavirus situation in North Karelia and the related coronavirus instructions.

-The coronavirus epidemic in North Karelia is currently at the base level.
+The coronavirus epidemic in North Karelia is currently at the baseline.
 Different areas of Finland may be at different stages of the epidemic, and instructions vary.

 - Check the current situation in different regions on the website of the Finnish Institute for Health and Welfare (thl.fi)